xzjt/EVE-NG-RVO/README.md

 # Useage

-1. Download the community version 203.110 from EVE-NG offical
+1. Download the community version 203.110 from EVE-NG offcial
+i
     or download it from the given link below
     ```
     Link:https://pan.baidu.com/s/11Wa10xZ-2q6yGEvbHhr5FA